 And GX will offer the most extensive coverage of airline routes – all provided by Inmarsat.
 So as you fly across the time zones, your passengers will have a continuous, consistent service as traffic is handed seamlessly across each spot beam, and from one satellite to another.

-The first GX satellite, Inmarsat-5 F1, is now in service over Europe, the Middle East, Africa and Asia, with full global coverage planned for the first half of 2015.
+The first GX satellite, Inmarsat-5 F1, is now in service over Europe, the Middle East, Africa and Asia, with full global coverage on track by early in the second half of 2015.

 GX will globally deliver the fastest broadband in the skies.
 And because we own and manage the entire network, service levels will be consistently high, wherever you fly.